“Time is what we want most, but what we use worst. ” ~William Penn

 I can now honestly say I’m an expert Mom!
 With two teenagers I’ve spent more than my 10,000 hours in study, practice and experimenting.

 If you were to reflect on your life and write down what you do every hour of each day, how will you stack up?
-Are you an expert, on your way to becoming and expert ?
-Or Just shooting the breeze?
+Are you an expert, on your way to becoming an expert?
+Or Just shooting the breeze watching life pass by?

 Make those hours count!